at Williams College

 Alm, James and Jacobson, Sarah, 2007.
 “Using Laboratory Experiments in Public Economics.”
 National Tax Journal, 60(1), 129-152.

-Delaney, Jason and Jacobson, Sarah, 2013, “The Good of the Few: Reciprocity in the Provision of a Public Bad.”
-Latest revision: November 2013 (experiment instructions)
+Delaney, Jason and Jacobson, Sarah, 2014, “The Good of the Few: Reciprocal Acts and the Provision of a Public Bad.”
+Latest revision: May 2014 (revision requested, Journal of Behavioral and Experimental Economics) (experiment instructions)

 Delaney, Jason, Jacobson, Sarah, and Moenig, Thorsten, 2014.
 “Discovered Preferences for Risky and Non-Risky Goods.”
 Latest revision: January 2014